thejcannon/PyGothamTV2023/SlideDeck.md

 <!--

 Open source build tool

+Dependencies:
+- Part of what makes pants incremental
+- I can easily see what goes into our applications/docker images
+- How many consumers of a file there are

 - `--changed-since=master` -> Only runs on the files that have changed since master
 - `run myfile.py` -> Don't see is activating a virtualenv, downloading large binary blobs artifacts from S3, running codegen